ohgodspidersno/ogsn-pz-mods/README.md

 ###Lockpicking
 1. Add car lockpicking

+###An Exhilaratingly Organized Literature Mod
+1. Steam art should just be a big zoomed in inventory with everything sorted, and brackets showing the divisions
+1. Needs poster art
+1. other languages
+1. Be sure to add new magazines from other mods

 ##Ideas for New Mods
 Might pursue these...

-###Even Better Literature Sorting
-1. Same as Book Collection for the most part
-1. Add a single space in front of all magazines so they sort second
-1. Remove 'the' from all titles.
-1. Name maps to be "Map of ____" instead of "___ Map" so that they group together.
-1. Be sure to add new magazines from other mods
-1. Will need to load last in order to fix stuff changed by other mods

 ###Mental State Affects Reading Speed
 1. Make reading speed be affected by panic, exhaustion, fatigue, hunger, illness, etc.